lemrey/sdk-nrf/samples/bluetooth/peripheral_uart/README.rst

 .. note::
    |thingy53_sample_note|

-   The sample also enables an additional USB CDC ACM port that is used instead of UART 0.
+   The sample also enables an additional USB CDC ACM port that is used instead of UART.
    Because of that, it uses a separate USB Vendor and Product ID.

 Overview